 What you will need.

-Mung Bean seeds can be rather expensive in the shops, and I initially paid £1.99 for enough to grow one jar full.
-However, you can get better deals on Ebay or Amazon, (or no doubt from various online suppliers) if you buy in bulk.
-I managed to buy a large 40g pack on Amazon for a total of £1.69 including postage.
+The seeds can be rather expensive in the shops, and I initially paid £1.49 for enough to sow one full-sized seed tray.
+However, you can get better deals on eBay, (or no doubt from various online suppliers) if you buy in bulk, and I managed to buy a large 40g pack on eBay for a total of £1.69 including postage.
 The main consideration is to ensure you charge your customers a price that will offer you a good return and make the effort worth your while.

-The only other thing you will need is a dark, warm position, (such as a cupboard in your kitchen).
+The only other thing you will need is a bright, warm, light and airy position, (such as a windowsill) that is not in sunlight all day.

 Advantages to growing Mung Beans for profit.